Xe-nor/Hunt-it-out/README.md

 # **Hunt-It-Out**
-A web based interactive Riddle Game, designed to test your Softskills.
+A web based interactive mystical themed Riddle Game, designed to test your Softskills.
 Created using HTML,CSS and JS.
 The website uses Firebase as its backend database and authentication provider.
 ## Technology used
 #### 1. Frontend: